Leaving a legally valid will that is legally effective

 Leaving a valid will makes it easier on personal representatives applying to the court for a grant of probate.
 Wills complying with the statutory formalities and general requirements reduce possible inquiries by the Probate Registry.
 Problems with invalidity delay administration and increase costs, in difficult cases requiring court proceedings.

-More on the nature of signing or rather the execution of wills can be read here.
+More can be read about the signing an execution of wills here.